escotoj/solid-workout-app/README.md

 - need log out
 - ADD API that renders gym photos with unsplash at loggin and sign up.
 - create feeds page that will display the workouts like a blog.
+- navbar to render on the far left corner.
 - need to style the workout models with MUI